fatihtatoglu/fatihtatoglu.github.io/src/content/en/post/technical notes/hyper-v-linux-mint-setup.md

 New-NetNAT -Name $natSwitch -InternalIPInterfaceAddressPrefix $natAddress
 ```

 This command creates an internal virtual switch, performs NAT to the host machine using the specified address, and gains internet access.
-It’s important to note that a gateway value should not be entered for the virtual switch created for the virtual adapter.
+It's important to note that a gateway value should not be entered for the virtual switch created for the virtual adapter.

 ## Creating a Virtual Machine